This post may contain affiliate links. Please read our disclosure policy.

 • 2 ribs celery diced

-• 4 tablespoons fresh thyme (stems removed) can substitute with 1 tablespoon of dried thyme
+• 4 tablespoons fresh thyme stems removed, okay to substitute with 1 tablespoon of dried thyme

 Want to save this recipe?